New Second Edition Available!

-Many students come into sports ethics course with no previous exposure to academic philosophy at all.
-Students no longer have basic philosophic literacy.
+Many students come into sports ethics courses with no previous exposure to academic philosophy.
+As a result, students no longer have basic philosophic literacy.

-Fundamentals of Sport Ethics sets a serious philosophic foundation upon which readers can engage sport ethics.
-The book introduces basic philosophic concepts that far too often sport philosophers take for granted and which students struggle.
+The NEW second edition of Fundamentals of Sports Ethics sets a serious philosophic foundation upon which readers can engage sport ethics.
+The book introduces basic philosophic contents that far too often sport philosophers take for granted and with which students struggle.

 Chapter 1 What is Ethics?
 Why Bother Studying Sport Ethics?

 Intrinsic and extrinsic goods